timescale/docs/promscale/manage-data/downsampling.md

 [Prometheus remote_read configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_read).
 This tells Prometheus to fetch data from Promscale when evaluating PromQL queries, including recording rules.
-If `read_recent` is disabled, only the data stored in the local TimescaleDB instance is used when evaluating alerting and recording rules, so it is dependent on the retention period of Prometheus rather than Promscale.
+If `read_recent` is disabled, only the data stored in the Prometheus local on-disk database is used when evaluating alerting and recording rules, so it is dependent on the retention period of Prometheus rather than Promscale.
 </highlight>